Joshua ‘Bam’ Brown Is Leaving ‘Alaskan Bush People,’ Getting Married

 “Usually people say that when you see a beautiful woman that you are instantly attracted to, something is magical there, that your heart will skip a beat.
 That’s not true.
 My heart wasn’t working.
 I guess it started beating.”

-The Internet does have pictures of Noah with her in Las Vegas.
+The internet does have pictures of Noah with her in Las Vegas.
 It will be interesting to see what all they end up showing on Alaskan Bush People.
 The fans can’t wait to see these two guys find love and see how it goes for them.

 Are you shocked to hear that Joshua “Bam” Brown is leaving Alaskan Bush People?
 Do you think that he will end up back in Alaska?
 Sound off in the comments section below on your thoughts, and don’t miss new episodes of Alaskan Bush People on Discovery.

-[Featured Image By Lance King/Getty Images]
+[Featured Image by Lance King/Getty Images]